rthuffman/WFGY/ProblemMap/Atlas/patch-wave-2-freeze-note-v1.md

 ---

-## 3. What Patch Wave 2 now freezes
+## 3. What Patch Wave 2 now freezes 📌

 The following Patch Wave 2 results are now considered stable enough to freeze as a formal patch node.

 ### 3.1 Atlas subtree thickening

-Patch Wave 2 formally thickens selected high-pressure atlas regions, including:
+Patch Wave 2 formally thickens selected high-pressure Atlas regions, including:

 - stronger subdivision in the F3 multi-actor continuity region
 - stronger stability in the F4 institutional enforcement region
 - stronger stability in the F5 early-warning region

 This matters because these were not random additions.

 They were selected because they were already pressure-rich and worth formal strengthening.

 ### 3.2 First formal cross-domain bridge pack